etiennestefa/EsEDM/README.md

   example: Sbt-R1-R1-#7#!

-# How to Assemble by yourself
+# How to assemble by yourself

 - Jump instructions: